 Oh, and if you want to learn more on how to manage cleaning in your Bullet Journal, I have a blog post for that too – 23 Bullet Journal Cleaning Tracker Ideas To Tackle Spring Cleaning.

 Bullet Journal Habit Tracker

 One of the important things about being productive is having enough energy to be that way.
 So first and foremost, what you should do is take good care of yourself!

 A healthy and energetic you will accomplish much more.

 So what I did when I actively started pushing myself to be more productive, is I created this healthy tracker challenge.
-These are all the habits that help me to be more active – to workout, to do yoga, to drink less coffee and to eat more fruits, and the most important one – to have enough sleep!
+These are all the habits that help me to be more active – to work out, do yoga, drink less coffee, and eat more fruits, and the most important one – to have enough sleep!